marcinprusinowski/bitcoint_arbitrage/README.md

 Even with that in mind, the ability to quick exit is a strong argument behind Dijkstra.
 The final answer depends on a scale.
 Bellman's is simple and was made to find negative cycle.
 It's a no-brainer to use with smaller scale.
-According to the performance result, it makes no sense to user Floyd Warshall's algorithm instead of Dijkstra when the scale hits.
+According to the performance result, it makes no sense to use Floyd Warshall's algorithm instead of Dijkstra when the scale hits.

+### What is CHSB ?
+CHSB is a cryptographic financial ecosystem running blockchain's basic attributes: trust, transparency, accessibility, and fairness.
+The platform aims to be a cyber-wealth management platform for the users, and a community-centric approach.
+The ecosystem involves Swarm Intelligence and Meritocracy that ensures the services are delivered according to the community's interests.
+The platform aims to create a decentralized, democratic, and professional network that can manage the portfolio of crypto assets.

+### CHSB Key feature

+Beginner friendly

+Free fiat deposits

+Registered and regulated in many European countries

+Competitive trading fees